-An interesting article by Zeynep Ton on HBR today raises a very important point about what should be an adequate compensation for service employees, and retail associates in particular.
+An interesting article by Zeynep Ton on HBR today raises a very important point about what should be adequate compensation for service employees and retail associates in particular.
 The link to what we have discussed yesterday commenting the Business Roundtable new view on corporate purpose.

 These workers struggle to pay for basic necessities like rent and health care and are rarely able to save for retirement or emergencies — even a new car battery.
 Many have unstable schedules, affecting not only their income but also their children’s education and their family’s healthcare.
 Many are assumed by their employers to be, as one retail worker told me, “a dime a dozen, just human robots.”Zeynep Ton – Service jobs should be – and can be – middle class jobs

 The article reports some interesting numbers from the US.
 But also in.
 Europe we can track some very interesting data.
 About 17,2% of employees in the EU is defined as “low wage earner”, and most of these belong to Service jobs.
 For sure, total labour cost pays an important aspect in defining the weight of labour on retail performance, but overall we still see a lot of issues in this domain, especially in countries like the UK, and in the largest cities.
 Where Retail is more developed and relevant, paradoxically salaries don’t even reach the “living standard” level due to the costs of large cities.

 The key point here is that many retailers are not putting enough focus on this.
 Too many spread words about the importance of consumer-facing roles, but this rarely translates into focused actions.

 What should Retail Employee Compensation take into consideration?

 I doubt we can identify a one size-fits-all answer to what is the correct salary.
 But I think whatever policy we adopt needs to answer 4 key dimensions: